-- Balanced-Tree Visual Presentation Paradigms: Balancedtree visual presentation refers to a technique in which visual stimuli are distributed into multiple presentation groups with equal numbers of elements.
+d) Balanced-tree visual presentation paradigms: Balancedtree visual presentation refers to a technique in which visual stimuli are distributed into multiple presentation groups with equal numbers of elements.
 A variation would have been distributing elements into groups balanced in probability according to a Huffman tree based on a language model [128], but we have not encountered this approach in the BCI literature.
-In Berlin BCI's Hex-o-Spell, a set of symbols is distributed among multiple presentation groups; for example, 30 symbols may be distributed among 6 circles each containing 5 symbols, as shown in Figure 2(c).
+In Berlin BCI's Hex-o-Spell, a set of symbols is distributed among multiple presentation groups; for example, 30 symbols may be distributed among 6 circles each containing 5 symbols, as shown in Fig. 2(c).
 Every presentation group is highlighted in a random fashion to induce an ERP for the selection of the group that contains the desired symbol.
 After the initial selection, the symbols in the selected presentation group are distributed individually to different presentation groups, typically with one empty group which represents a command to move back to the first presentation stage.
-At this point, the individual symbols are highlighted to elicit an ERP for selection of the desired symbol within the selected group [155, 154].
-In Geospell, 12 groups of 6 symbols are arranged in a circular fashion similar to Hex-o-Spell presentation [10, 133]; and in another study these 12 groups are presented to a user in RSVP manner in a random order to be employed in an ERP-based BCI speller [93].
-In these systems, the 12 groups represent all the possible rows and columns of the 6x6 matrix speller such that the intersection of the selected row and column gives the desired symbol. - Other Visual Presentation Paradigms: The visual presentation paradigms explained above do not exhaustively cover all the possible presentation techniques that could be (and have been) used in an ERP-based BCI system for communication.
+At this point, the individual symbols are highlighted to elicit an ERP for selection of the desired symbol within the selected group [154], [155].
+In Geospell, 12 groups of 6 symbols are arranged in a circular fashion similar to Hex-o-Spell presentation [10], [133]; and in another study these 12 groups are presented to a user in an RSVP manner in a random order to be employed in an ERP-based BCI speller [93].
+In these systems, the 12 groups represent all the possible rows and columns of the 6×6 matrix speller such that the intersection of the selected row and column gives the desired symbol.

+e) Other visual presentation paradigms: The visual presentation paradigms explained above do not exhaustively cover all the possible presentation techniques that could be (and have been) used in an ERP-based BCI system for communication.
 Various alternatives have been proposed and tested for limited communication.
 Here, we categorize systems that vary in their vocabulary extent from a few icons all the way down to binary (yes/no) communication as limited communication systems.
-Examples include:
+Examples are as follows.

-- (1) Icon-based limited communication for example (i) systems for appliance or gadget control in which icons are flashing in sequences of random order one at a time [64, 14], and (ii) a system for expressing basic needs and emotions by answering yes/no questions [23].
-RSVP iconMessenger (unpublished at the time of submission) is a variation of RSVP KeyboardTM that uses limited-vocabulary icon representations (based on Rupal Patel's iconCHAT system). - (2) Cursor control for example, a system in which four flashing stimuli map to movements of the cursor to one of four directions (up, down, left, right) [98, 100, 99, 120].
+- Icon-based limited communication-for example a) systems for appliance or gadget control in which icons are flashing in sequences of random order one at a time [64], [14], and b) a system for expressing basic needs and emotions by answering yes/no questions [23].
+RSVP icon-Messenger (unpublished at the time of submission) is a variation of RSVP Keyboardthat uses limited-vocabulary icon representations (based on Rupal Patel's iconCHAT system). - 2) Cursor control-for example, a system in which four flashing stimuli map to movements of the cursor to one of the four directions (up, down, left, right) [98]-[100], [120].
 Exogenous-icon (four arrows or four icons flashing on the sides of the screen) and endogenous-letter (letters representing directions) paradigms were tested on users with ALS, revealing that the endogenous paradigm provides better performance for a gaze-independent BCI [100].
-Qualitatively, results were similar when the signal processing approach was improved [99]. - (3) Web browser for example, (i) the Virtual Keyboard (RoBIK) project, which employs a matrix-speller paradigm to provide the user with different tags which are mapped to elements of the web browser [170]; and (ii) a system that employs a matrix speller paradigm to allow complete keyboard and mouse control to navigate through web browser options [23].
+Qualitatively, results were similar when the signal processing approach was improved [99]. - 3) Web browser-for example, a) the Virtual Keyboard (Ro-BIK) project, which employs a matrix-speller paradigm to provide the user with different tags which are mapped to elements of the web browser [170]; and b) a system that employs a matrix speller paradigm to allow complete keyboard and mouse control to navigate through web browser options [23], [24].